paulosjd/snippets-exercises/django-notes/Model_fields and Relationships.md

     class Pizza(models.Model):
         # ...
         toppings = models.ManyToManyField(Topping)

-`ManyToManyField` should only be put on one of the models.
-Generally, ManyToManyField instances should go in the object that’s going to be edited on a form.
-In the above example, toppings is in Pizza because it’s more natural to think about a pizza having toppings than vice versa.
-The way it’s set up above, the Pizza form would let users select the toppings.

-Related objects can be added, removed, or created with the field’s RelatedManager.

 **Extra fields on many-to-many relationships**

 Consider the case of an application tracking the musical groups which musicians belong to.
 There is a many-to-many relationship between a person and the groups of which they are a member, so you could use a ManyToManyField to represent this relationship.
 However, there is a lot of detail about the membership that you might want to collect, such as the date at which the person joined the group.

 For these situations, Django allows you to specify the model that will be used to govern the many-to-many relationship.
 You can then put extra fields on the intermediate model.
 The intermediate model is associated with the ManyToManyField using the through argument to point to the model that will act as an intermediary.

         from django.db import models